anamafla/anamafla/src/pages/blog/svg-and-react/index.en.md

 Adding some local state will allow us to add some actual interactions to our animation.
 Instead of `from` and `to`, we can use a ternary operator for our animations.

-First, we are going to define a state in our component for when the face is without a mouth (false) and with it is with a mouth (true).
+First, we are going to define a state in our component for when the face is without a mouth (false) and with its mouth (true).
 And this state will change when we click inside the face.

 ```
 const [active, setActive] = useState(false);